With Pamplin Media Group

 Oregon’s driving restriction forces some to improvise and pray

-Jaime Miranda saw business cut in half at M&M Marketplace, his Latino-themed bazaar in Hillsboro, after a 2008 state law required proof of citizenship to get a license.
+Jaime Miranda saw business cut in half at M&M Marketplace, his Latino-themed bazaar in Hillsboro, after a 2008 state law required applicants to prove they are in the country legally to get a license.
 Many Latino vendors selling at the bazaar pulled out, unable to drive legally or attract enough customers.

 For Ezequiel Escobedo, who runs a Woodburn grocery, the 2008 law prompted him to launch a delivery service for Latino clients who don’t have a license.